leheriss/aws-platform/README.md

 - 🛠 AWS CLI Installed & Configured
 - 🛠 AWS CDK version 2.x Installed & Configured
 - [node](https://nodejs.org/en/) runtime with [npm](https://npmjs.com/)
+- [Create an AWS account](https://docs.aws.amazon.com/accounts/latest/reference/manage-acct-creating.html) if you never created one: this will be your management account.
+- [Enable AWS Organization](https://docs.aws.amazon.com/accounts/latest/reference/using-orgs.html) and [AWS Identity Center](https://docs.aws.amazon.com/SetUp/latest/UserGuide/setup-enableIdC.html) in your AWS management account: The AWS Organizations and SSO instance are not created by this tool.
+SSO instances are **regional**, so please create it in `eu-west-1`.

 ## ⚙️ Setting up the environment

 - Run `npm i` from the root folder
 - Set your CDK context variables: either in the cdk.context.json, in the command line or as CDK*CONTEXT*<variable> (see [documentation about context](https://docs.aws.amazon.com/cdk/v2/guide/context.html))
 - Run `yarn prepare` to enable husky pre-commit/pre-push actions

+## Context variables

+- adminEmailsParameterName: The AWS Parameter Store parameter containing your admin email

+  > Must be created before deploy the CDK app

+- managementAccountId: The account Id of your AWS management account

+- ssoInstanceArn: The instance ID of you Identity Center instance

+- identityStoreId: The ID of your Identity Center Identity Store

+- rootOuId: The ID of your Root Organization (should look like this: `r-12345`)

+- awsOrganizationsId: The ID of your AWS Organizations (should look like this: `o-12345678`)

 ## 🚀 Deployment using cdk